1. BLOCKCHAIN MARKET AND BUSINESS MODEL OVERVIEW

 - CIMA approval before the issuance or transfer of any shareholding in a VASP entity above 10%.

 The VASP Act also provides a framework for a technology-neutral regulatory sandbox.
-The sandbox is expected to come into effect during 2022 and further details are still awaited.
+The sandbox is expected to come into effect in Q4 2021 and further details are still awaited.

 The Securities Investment Business Act